 "And you shall [earnestly] remember all the way which the Lord your God led you these forty years in the wilderness, to humble you and to prove you, to know what was in your [mind and] heart, whether you would keep His commandments or not. . . that He might humble you and test you, to do you good in the end." ―Deuteronomy 8:2, 16, Amplified Bible

 The ordeal that they endured while wandering in the wilderness was to follow in blessings for them, after they had learned from it.
 But did they?
 The apostle Paul tells us that their suffering caused the majority of them to rebel and disobey, even wanting to return to Egypt, due to their lack of faith:

 "Who were those people that heard God's voice and rebelled?
 Weren't they the same ones that came out of Egypt with Moses?
 17 Who were the people that made God angry for forty years?
 Weren't they the ones that sinned and died in the desert?
 18 And who did God say would never enter his place of rest?
 Weren't they the ones that disobeyed him?
 19 We see that those people did not enter the place of rest because they did not have faith." ―Hebrews 3:16-19, CEV

-reason for allowing his people to experience hardship before leading them into
+his people to experience hardship before leading them into the

 trusting in him and being obedient to his commands, especially under